 The solution probably is

 neo-python on your machine is to download it and install from PyPi using

 pip.
 First, we recommend you to create a virtual environment in order to isolate this installation from your system directories and then install it as you normally would do:

-# create project dir mkdir myproject cd myproject # create virtual environment and activate python3.6 -m venv venv # this can also be python3 -m venv venv depending on your environment source venv/bin/activate (venv) pip install neo-python
+# create project dir mkdir myproject cd myproject # create virtual environment using Python 3.7 and activate or skip to the next step for Python 3.6 python3.7 -m venv venv source venv/bin/activate # create virtual environment using Python 3.6 and activate python3.6 -m venv venv source venv/bin/activate (venv) pip install neo-python